+Answer I do.
-Bishop Do you reaffirm your promise to give yourself to

-prayer and study?
+Bishop Do you reaffirm your promise to give yourself to prayer and study?

+Answer I do.
-Bishop Do you reaffirm your promise so to minister the

-Word of God and the Sacraments of the New Covenant that the reconciling love of Christ may be known and received?
+Bishop Do you reaffirm your promise so to minister the Word of God and the Sacraments of the New Covenant that the reconciling love of Christ may be known and received?

+Answer I do.
-Bishop Do you reaffirm your promise to be a faithful

-servant of all those committed to your care, patterning your life in accordance with the teachings of Christ, so that you may be a wholesome example to your people?
+Bishop Do you reaffirm your promise to be a faithful servant of all those committed to your care, patterning your life in accordance with the teachings of Christ, so that you may be a wholesome example to your people?

+Answer I do.